sensedeep/dynamodb-onetable/README.md

 #### Indexes

 The `schema.indexes` property can contain one or more indexes and must contain the `primary` key.
-Additional indexes will be defined as Global Secondary Indexes (GSIs) if they contain a `sort` key and as Local Secondary Indexes (LSIs) if they only contain as `hash` key.
+Additional indexes will be treated as Local Secondary Indexes (LSIs) if they only contain as `sort` key or if they set the hash key to the same value the primary index hash key.
+They will be treated as Global Secondary Indexes (GSIs) if they provide a unique hash key value.

 ```javascript
 {